 - research and evaluation

-Our team members include Sally Kedge (Coordinator/Director), Alayne McKee, Claire Alderson, Mark Stephenson, Julia Wright, Laura van Amsterdam, Emily King, Alison Paulin, Kathryn Meredith, Tracy Karanui-Golf, Ina Fautua, Chelsea Cameron, Nicky Ridley, Brynlea Collin Stone, Simone Horrocks, Sarah Paewai, Sarah Koks, Mary-Elizabeth Hagenson, and Jasmin Tapp.
+Our team members include Sally Kedge (Coordinator/Director), Alayne McKee, Claire Alderson, Mark Stephenson, Julia Wright, Laura van Amsterdam, Emily King, Alison Paulin, Kathryn Meredith, Tracy Karanui-Golf, Chelsea Cameron, Nicky Ridley, Brynlea Collin Stone, Simone Horrocks, Sarah Paewai, Sarah Koks, Mary-Elizabeth Hagenson, and Jasmin Tapp.
 Other SLTs around NZ also occasionally carry out pieces of work for Talking Trouble Aotearoa NZ.
-Administrative and accounting support is provided by Joy Burnett, Caralyn Underwood and Emma Cooper, and Carol Green creates our images, design and website.
+Administrative and accounting support is provided by Joy Burnett, Caralyn Underwood, Emma Cooper and Simoné Nel and Carol Green creates our images, design and website.